 With this new site, the TRUMPF Group is expanding its US presence in a strategically important region.

-The exterior of the building with its raw-looking cladding made of deep red corten steel underscores both the industrial context and its representative function.
+The exterior of the building with its rough-looking paneling made from deep rust-red COR-TEN steel clearly demonstrates both the industrial context and its representative function.

-Around 30 employees are initially working in an open, modern working environment at TRUMPF's Chicago site.
+In the first instance, around 30 employees work in an open and modern work environment at the TRUMPF Chicago site.

 The skywalk is part of the self-supporting steel ceiling structure manufactured by a TRUMPF customer in Atlanta.